 - Know the technical and substantive difference between fixed and random effects

-- Understand what random intercept models, random coefficient models, and crossed random effects models are and when to use each one
+- Understand random intercepts, random coefficients, and crossed random effects models and know when to use each one

-- Know how to estimate and interpret these models in Stata
+- Know how to estimate these models and interpret the results

 WHO SHOULD ATTEND?